 There is no magic rule to be done when using lens correction in Photoshop to give out the best results however, much practicing can enhance your skills as a retoucher and give you a unique advantage.

 , I do believe Lens correction and the liquify tool both are the tools that can really tell the experience of a retoucher.
 While most of the other/common tools are already known and used by everyone.

 The keyboard shortcut for lens correction : ( Shift + Ctrl + R ) for windows ( Shift + Cmd + R ) for mac, you can also find it here from the filter menu as shown in the image below :

 You are editing a photo which has many layers over each other, it's hard to scroll between all these layers to select the one you need, instead of trying each layer to check if it's the one you want to work on, you can use the Right-click selecting your layer with the move tool shortcut ( V ) then right-click on the image where it has the layer you need and select it.

 Sometimes it may give you a contextual menu of 3: 5 layers as all of your layers exist in the same place on the image, then you can give a try to each of the 3: 5 instead of scrolling in the layer panel of Photoshop searching among hundreds or tens of other layers.
 Which will save you time during photo editing.

 7. You can almost use any image as a texture

-Far from using an image as a background for the photo being edited, any image exist can just be used as a texture as the flexibility Photoshop never ends for any usage, and here is an example :
+Far from using an image as a background for the photo being edited, any image exist can just be used as a texture as the flexibility Photoshop never ends for any usage, This works well especially when Restoring Old Photos and replacing the texture of a picture. and here is an example :